gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/typescript.md

 To see all of the types available and their generics look at our [TypeScript definition file](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/index.d.ts).

-## Initializing Gatsby project with Typescript
+## Initializing a new Gatsby project with Typescript

 Getting started with a Typescript Gatsby project is easy with the `create-gatsby` CLI